Papua New Guinea has a growing reputation as one of the Asia Pacific region’s hotspots for energy, process and infrastructure projects.

 When hiring for roles in Papua New Guinea, it’s highly recommended you work alongside a reputable, well-established employment agency.
 Ensure the agency is registered and issued a license by the National Employment Services of the Department of Labour.

-They’ll be able to help you check all the boxes described above and mobilise your expat workforce in as short a timeframe as possible – avoiding delays, refused visas and other hurdles.
+They’ll be able to help you check all the boxes described above and mobilize your expat workforce in as short a timeframe as possible – ensuring work and entry permits are valid, minimizing delays, and generally sharing their knowledge and expertise when organizing Papua New Guinea visas.

-More generally, working with an agency presents an opportunity for organisations to seek guidance and advice on their wider recruitment and mobilisation challenges, thus alleviating any stress during the hiring process.
+More generally, working with an agency presents an opportunity for organizations to seek guidance and advice on their wider recruitment and mobilization challenges, thus alleviating any stress during the hiring process.